TaCo: Targeted Concept Erasure Prevents Non-Linear Classifiers From Detecting Protected Attributes: Methodology

 \subsection{Neutralizing the embedding with importance-based concept removal}

-In this final section, we propose to eliminate $k$ concepts that exhibit significant gender dependence within the final embedding matrix, with the objective of improving its gender-neutrality.
-This provides us with an improved embedding which can serve as a base to learn a fairer classifier to predict downstream tasks, and thus, a more gender-neutral model overall.
+In this final section, we propose to eliminate $k$ concepts that exhibit significant dependence on sensitive variables from the final embedding matrix.
+This provides us with an improved embedding which can serve as a base to learn a fairer classifier to predict downstream tasks and, thus, a model that is globally more neutral with regard to sensitive variables.

-This concept-removal procedure consists of choosing the $k$ concepts that maximize the ratio between the importance for gender prediction and for the task.
-This graphically corresponds to searching for the concepts whose angle with respect to the line of equal importance for gender and task prediction are the highest (see Fig.~\ref{fig:conceptimp}).
+This concept-removal procedure consists of choosing the $k$ concepts that maximize the ratio between the importance for sensitive variable prediction and for the task.
+This graphically corresponds to searching for the concepts whose angle with respect to the line of equal importance for sensitive variable and task prediction are the highest (see Fig.~\ref{fig:conceptimp}).
 This strategy allows us to work on a trade-off between the model's performance and its fairness.

-In practice, we sort the concepts $\vu_1$,$\vu_2$,....$\vu_r$ according to the second strategy in descending order and we delete the $k$ first concepts.
+In practice, we sort the concepts $\vu_1$,$\vu_2$,....$\vu_r$ according to this strategy in descending order and delete the first $k$ concepts.
 This essentially leaves us with a concept base $\tilde{\vu} = (\vu_{k+1},..., \vu_r)$.
-This same transformation can be applied to $\vw$'s lines, yielding $\tilde{\vw}$.
+This same transformation can be applied to $\vw$'s rows, yielding $\tilde{\vw}$.
 From the matrix obtained from the matrix product $\tilde{\vu} \tilde{\vw}$, we retrain a classifier $\tilde{c}$ to predict $\vy$ (refer to Appendix~\ref{apx:modelsdetailsclassif} for more details).

-\paragraph{Remark:} The more concepts we remove, the less we will be able to predict the gender, so the fairer the model will be.
-However, this also entails a decrease on the amount of information that is encoded in the embedding and that can be used for downstream tasks.
-The parameter $k$ must therefore be chosen to comply with our specific application's constraints.
+It is interesting to note that, because we are causally removing information from the final latent space, it is impossible for any model to recover it from the truncated space -- \textit{i.e.} we are not limited by the family of models that's intervening~\citep{ravfogel2023loglinear}.